rockysnow7/rockysnow7.github.io/posts/misc/person.md

 suggests many have rationality.
 Self-awareness is uncommon, though still present in some (namely some great apes, elephants, birds, and fish; notably, none of the specific species are commonly kept as pets).
-Owners of pets commonly assign personhood to their animals despite them not being human, due to their perceived expression of the above qualities, among others.
+Owners of pets commonly attribute personhood to their animals despite them not being human, due to their perceived expression of the above qualities, among others.
 Many pet owners consider their pets to be family members (85% of dog owners and 76% of cat owners, as a conservative estimate[^1]), greatly supporting the claim that